Masers and Broad-Line Mapping Favor Magnetically-Dominated AGN Accretion Disks: Constraints on Different Pressures

 In the ``arbitrary'' thermal-pressure dominated models, we have no prior for the magnetic field strengths.
 But of course in the classic, physically-motivated and widely-used SS73 or $\alpha$-disk models, the stress $\alpha \ne 0$ directly reflects the magnetic stresses in the disk (generally believed to arise from e.g.\ the magnetorotational instability [MRI] in the disk), with $\alpha \sim |\langle B_{\phi} B_{R} \rangle| /(4\pi \rho c_{s}^{2}) \lesssim \langle B_{\phi}^{2} \rangle/(4\pi \rho c_{s}^{2})$ \citep{shakurasunyaev73,balbus.hawley.review.1998,bablus:mhd.angular.momentum.transport.review} (note this also includes contributions from Reynolds stresses, but these are fixed in ratio and modestly sub-dominant in saturated MRI turbulence; \citealt{pessah:2006.mri.signature.ratio.maxwell.reynolds}).
 So we can estimate a minimum toroidal magnetic field strength predicted by these models (as did SS73), giving:

 This is quite large, and potentially in tension (though much less dramatically so than the disk mass constraints above) with observational constraints from Zeeman splitting in masers, summarized in Table~\ref{tbl:Bfields} and shown in Fig.~\ref{fig:B}.
-We focus on direct maser Zeeman detections or upper limits here, since these provide a more or less model-independent upper limit to $B_{\phi}$ most robustly, as compared to methods like those in \citet{silantev:2010.alt.B.estimation.method,piotrovich:2021.B.estimation.from.disk.modeling.assuming.ss73} for inferring ``disk magnetic field strengths'' which (1) are sensitive to measurements coming from radii near-horizon (near the jet-launching region) and (2) are highly model dependent (e.g.\ \textit{assuming} SS73 to infer $|{\bf B}|$ from other properties like the accretion rates and spectral shape).
+We focus on direct maser Zeeman detections or upper limits here, since these provide a more or less model-independent upper limit to $B_{\phi}$ most robustly, as compared to the methods in \citet{silantev:2010.alt.B.estimation.method} and \citet{piotrovich:2021.B.estimation.from.disk.modeling.assuming.ss73} for inferring ``disk magnetic field strengths'' which (1) are sensitive to measurements coming from radii near-horizon (near the jet-launching region) and (2) are highly model dependent (e.g.\ \textit{assuming} SS73 to infer $|{\bf B}|$ from other properties like the accretion rates and spectral shape).
 Restricting to the direct maser constraints, we find specifically for (NGC 3079, 4258, 1194, 2273, 3393, 6323, 2960, ESO 558-G009, Circinus) the predicted $|B_{\|}^{\rm therm}|$ are $\sim (33-110,\,30-110,\,140,\,72,\,80-150,\,210,\,100,\,24,\,64-170)\,{\rm mG}$ from Eq.~\ref{eqn:B.therm}.
-A couple of these (e.g.\ 3079, noting that the \citealt{vlemmings:2007.maser.b.limits} upper limit is already a $3\sigma$ upper limit and corresponds to the lower end of this predicted range for the lowest allowed accretion rates for this object) appear significant at the $2-3\sigma$ level, but they are nowhere near as unambiguous as the mass comparisons above.
+One case, NGC 3079, is marginally in tension: the \citet{vlemmings:2007.maser.b.limits} upper limit is a $3\sigma$ bound and corresponds to the lower end of the predicted range for the lowest accretion rates allowed for this object.
+Even taken at face value this is only a $2-3\sigma$ tension, and is nowhere near as unambiguous as the mass-based comparisons above.